 AP Precalculus prepares a college-bound student for their first course in calculus.
 The course includes the study of advanced functions, including polynomial, exponential, logarithmic, trigonometric, and circular functions.
 Students will study the algebraic relationships between these functions, their graphs, and transformations of these functions.
 Students will also be introduced to the concepts of limits.

-Credits: 1 Prerequisites: AP Precalculus is essential for success Grade: 11,12
+Credits: 1 Prerequisit ces: Algebra 2 is essential for success Grade: 11,12